Polar bear population

 Status of the polar bear populations

-- 9 populations were data-deficient (information missing or outdated)
+- 8 populations are data-deficient (information missing or outdated)

 In the future